 Lyon students also participate in a variety of campus organizations.
 Clubs, societies, and special interest groups bring faculty, staff, and students together to explore shared interests.
-Publications and artistic opportunities - such as music and theatre - provide students with creative outlets.
-Intramural athletics offer students a range of sports and activities designed to develop lifelong habits of fitness, and to provide opportunities to enjoy the camaraderie of competition and team participation.
+Publications and artistic opportunities provide students with creative outlets.
+Intramurals offer students a range of sports and activities designed to develop lifelong habits of fitness, and to provide opportunities to enjoy the camaraderie of competition and team participation.